 Substance abuse is detrimental to an individual’s health and may jeopardize safety in the workplace.
 For these and other reasons, the unauthorized use, possession, storage, manufacture, distribution and sale of alcohol, controlled substances, and illegal drugs is prohibited on Watts’ premises or during any business conducted in Watts-supplied vehicles or during working hours.

 The “Drug-Free Workplace Act” and the “Drug-Free Schools and Campuses Regulation” require Watts – as a federal contractor and grant recipient – to certify that it will provide a drug-free workplace/campus.
 As a condition of employment on such contracts and grants, staff will abide by the terms of this statement and notify Watts of any criminal drug statute convictions not later than five days after such convictions for violations occurring on Watts’ premises.
 This includes convictions for the unlawful use, possession (including the storage in a desk, locker, or other repository), manufacture, distribution, dispensation, or sale of illegal drugs, drug paraphernalia, or controlled substances on Watts’ premises or while conducting business in Watts supplied vehicles or during working hours.

 All students are required to have the following vaccinations:

 - Flu shot

-- Also each student is required to have a Tuberculin Skin Test (TST) within three months of enrollment
+- Tuberculin Skin Test (TST) or Tuberculin Blood Test (IGRA) within twelve months of enrollment

 Career and Job Placement